mwbowers/mwbowers.github.io/manuals/migrations/mssql-record-locking.md

 * If the `CHAIN-UPDATE` happens in a tight loop, then at the end of the loop an `UNLOCK` should be issued to release the last record updated.
 Note however that the record position will be lost after the `UNLOCK`.
 * If the `CHAIN-UPDATE` is sprinkled throughout the code, then each case has to be closely studied to see if the current position is used in a subsequent read operation.

-### Access(*NoLock) Option on Reads
+## Access(*NoLock) Option on Reads

 DGL uses _SQL Server_ Cursors to implement file access.
 When a file is opened for update, it is not possible to tell _SQL Server_ to not lock the record on a read, so this option is not valid for files opened for Update.
 If a read operation uses the `Access(*NoLock)`[^1] option a runtime error will be rised.

-You have two options to solve this problem: Declare a second instance of the file marked as input only and use it wherever the NoLock option was given on a read/chain.
-The other alternative is to leave the NoLock and follow the **READ/CHAIN** with an unlock (see the unlock challenge in the following paragraph).
+You have two options to solve this problem:
+ 1. A first alternative is to remove the `Access(*NoLock)` and follow the `READ' or 'CHAIN` with an `UNLOCK` operation.
+The challenge with this approach is the side efect that `Unlock` has of loosing the file's current position.

-The better way to achieve this is to open the file twice, once for input only and the other for update.
+ 2. Another approach is is to declare and open the file twice, once for input only and the other for update.
 Where the read appears with the `Access(*NoLock)` option, the file should be substituted with the one open for input only.
 By doing this, the application can take advantage of network blocking - yielding better performance.
+The challenge here is that it may be necessary to keep both files synchronized, particularly whenever a `SETLL` or `SETGT` (generically a seek) opeartion is done.

 ----